 Chef

-This powerful and ruby-based configuration management tool allows teams to turn infrastructure into code to manage data, roles, attributes, environments, and more.
+This powerful and Ruby-based configuration management tool allows teams to turn infrastructure into code to manage data, roles, attributes, environments, and more.
 It supports numerous multiple platforms and easily integrates with other cloud-based platforms.

 Ansible

-Described as the most effective IT orchestration and configuration management tool in the market, Ansible is a simple but powerful tool that automates simple and complex multi-tier IT applications.
+Described as the most effective IT orchestration and configuration management tool on the market, Ansible is a simple but powerful tool that automates simple and complex multi-tier IT applications.
 The tool is primarily used to push new changes within the existing system, as well as configure newly deployed machines.

 CI/CD